yvoinov/store-id-helper/README.md

 Libraries compatibility
 -----------------------

-Make sure your libstdc++ is at least 5.2 version.
+Make sure your libstdc++/libc++ is at least 5.2 version.
 Upgrade if required first.

 Squid configuration for production
 ----------------------------------